John Irving: Career

-Irving's career began at the age of 26 with the publication of his first novel, Setting Free the Bears (1968).
+Irving's career began at the age of 26 with the publication of Setting Free the Bears (1968), his first novel.
 The novel was reasonably well reviewed but failed to gain a large readership.
 In the late 1960s, he studied under Kurt Vonnegut at the University of Iowa Writers' Workshop.
-His second and third novels, The Water-Method Man (1972) and The 158-Pound Marriage (1974), were similarly received.
+His second and third novels, The Water-Method Man (1972) and The 158-Pound Marriage (1974), were similarly well received.
 In 1975, Irving accepted a position as assistant professor of English at Mount Holyoke College.

 Frustrated at the lack of promotion his novels were receiving from his first publisher, Random House, Irving offered his fourth novel, The World According to Garp (1978), to Dutton, which promised him stronger commitment to marketing.
 The novel became an international bestseller and cultural phenomenon.
 It was a finalist for the National Book Award for Fiction in 1979 (which ultimately went to Tim O'Brien for Going After Cacciato) and its first paperback edition won the Award the next year.
-Garp was later made into a film directed by George Roy Hill, starring Robin Williams in the title role and Glenn Close as his mother; it garnered several Academy Award nominations, including nominations for Close and John Lithgow.
-Irving makes a brief cameo appearance in the film as the referee in one of Garp's high school wrestling matches.
+Garp was made into a film directed by George Roy Hill, starring Robin Williams in the title role and Glenn Close as his mother; it garnered several Academy Award nominations, including nominations for Close and John Lithgow.
+Irving makes a brief appearance in the film as the referee in one of Garp's high school wrestling matches.